 As you already know, Maine is known for its world-class seafood, which I gladly indulged in during my trip.
 I know that too much of any one thing is bad for you but YOLO, right?
 Here are some spots for you seafood lovers…

 Gritty McDuff’s was a sight for sore eyes.
 I had dinner here on my first night after a grueling day of flight delays.
-Upon entering I could see why they call it a brew pub – think long narrow beer hall-style tables, brick walls, comfort food staples like burgers and chicken pot pie, and of course plenty of ice cold beer on tap.
+Upon entering I could see why they call it a brew pub.
+Imagine long, narrow beer hall-style tables and brick walls.
+They offer comfort food staples like burgers and chicken pot pie, and of course plenty of ice-cold beer on tap.

 I couldn’t really appreciate the waterfront views at night, but I didn’t care.
-Hungry and exhausted, I got right to it with a flight of tasty craft beers, a haddock chowder and an awesome lobster roll.
+Hungry and exhausted, I got right to it.
+I ordered a flight of tasty craft beers, a haddock chowder, and an awesome lobster roll.
 Be sure to check the Gritty McDuffs website for the upcoming live music show schedule.

 I had heard about this award-winning restaurant from several people, who raved about its truffled lobster mac n’ cheese.
-So obviously I had to conduct my own investigation into the matter and made a reservation to try their 5-course signature tasting menu ($68 or $95 with wine pairings), which included the famed dish.
+So obviously I had to conduct my own investigation and made a reservation.
+I tried their 5-course signature tasting menu ($68 or $95 with wine pairings), which included the famed dish.

 With three convenient locations in Portland, The Holy Donut is known for its decadently sweet concoctions.
 The secret behind its success?
 Maine potatoes!
 The donuts are made with two-thirds flour and one-third mashed potatoes, plus local buttermilk and eggs.

-I visited the Exchange Street location one morning for breakfast completely starving, so I ordered 3 donuts that caught my eye: Dark chocolate sea salt is a bestseller and an absolute must.
-I also ordered the coffee cake and a limited-edition Maine Blueberry filled.
+I visited the Exchange Street location one morning for breakfast completely starving.
+So I ordered three donuts that caught my eye.
+Their dark chocolate sea salt is a bestseller and an absolute must.
+I also ordered the coffee cake and their limited-edition Maine Blueberry filled.

 The Porthole is a casual seafood spot situated at Custom House Wharf where folks have come to enjoy their meal with a water view since 1929.
 The generous menu has tons of fresh-caught seafood that gets unloaded from the wharf directly to the restaurant by local fishermen.

-I couldn’t resist ordering the twin lobster dinner special for just $24.95 (during summer only) with a glass of Shipyard IPA that they have on tap.
-The combination of the sweet lobster meat with the crisp beer was exactly what I needed after a full day of lobstering and exploring Portland.
+I couldn’t resist ordering the twin lobster dinner special for just $24.95 (during summer only).
+I also enjoyed a glass of Shipyard IPA that they have on tap.
+The combination of the sweet lobster meat with the crisp beer was exactly what I needed.

 The Porthole is open for breakfast, lunch and dinner every day from 7am to 10pm.
-Average prices for entrees range $10 to $20, which is a super deal considering the quality and freshness of the ingredients.
+Average entree prices range from $10 to $20.
+It’s a deal, considering the quality and freshness of the ingredients.
 Is there a better summer activity in Maine than eating fresh lobster by the shore?